estafette/estafette.io/content/getting-started/configuration.md

 Notes:

 * The `bitbucket-api-token` or `github-api-token` credential types are set on the fly when a build/release job is started for either a Bitbucket or Github repository.
 This allows a repository to be cloned without needing to set up deploy keys or other forms of ssh authentication.

+## Source code

+You can find the source code responsible for reading and validating configuration options at https://github.com/estafette/estafette-ci-api/blob/main/pkg/api/config.go